 ANNUAL SUMMARY REPORTS

-During the past year, the Alpha Psi chapter inducted nine new members, all of whom were juniors.
-An induction ceremony was held on April 13, 2019.
-Membership certificates and membership cards were not awarded at that time since the ceremony was conducted online; they will be mailed once the pandemic restrictions have been lifted.
+During the past year, the Alpha Psi chapter inducted nine new members, all but one of whom were juniors.
+An induction ceremony was held on March 21, 2022.
+Membership certificates and membership cards were awarded at that time.

 The criterion for selection into the Pi Tau Sigma chapter at VMI is the student’s major GPA in mechanical engineering courses.
-This is because a chapter of Tau Beta Pi, a general engineering fraternity, is also sponsored by VMI along with the Pi Tau Sigma chapter.
+This is distinguished from the chapter of Tau Beta Pi, a general engineering fraternity, also sponsored by VMI along with the Pi Tau Sigma chapter.
 The procedure for the initiation ceremony follows the script from the Rituals of Pi Tau Sigma.

-All of the graduating Chapter members this year were qualified, as determined by the Virginia Military Institute, as being distinguished in academic merit, which allows them to wear gold-star insignia on their uniforms.
+All of the Chapter members this year were designated as being “distinguished in academic merit,” as determined by the Virginia Military Institute, which allows them to wear gold-star insignia on their uniforms.

 All graduating chapter members successfully passed the Fundamentals of Engineering Examination, administered by the State of Virginia for the official designation of Engineer in Training (EIT).

-Chapter members Nathan Alford, Trevor Amato, Jeremy Pascucci, Andrew Raciti, Nicholas Reynolds, Alex Tolley, and James Zecchini all completed a mathematics minor in addition to the curriculum for the mechanical engineering major.
+Chapter members Jacob Benny and Makenna Moore completed a physics minor, in addition to the curriculum for the mechanical engineering major.

-Chapter member Aaron Barraclough completed a concentration in nuclear engineering and a minor in Spanish, in addition to the curriculum for the mechanical engineering major.
+Chapter President Ethan Schlussel completed a concentration in Spanish, in addition to the curriculum for the mechanical engineering major.

-Chapter member Nathan Alford completed an Institute Honors project, earning this designation upon graduation.
+Chapter members Loic Bignan, Logan Lamm, and Ethan Schlussel each completed an Institute Honors project, earning this designation upon graduation.